 Klayer1_measurement=1.5, otherwise.

-NOTE 4: For ATG UE capable of antennaArrayType-r18, for the SCC measurement, N1=1 when the network indication is set to ‘enable’ to UE.
+NOTE 4: For ATG UE capable of antennaArrayType-r18, for the SCC measurement, N1=1 when the network indication neighSCellMeasSkipping is set to ‘enable’ to UE.
 Otherwise, N1 = 3 when network assistance information on ATG cells reference locations is provided, N1 = 4 when network assistance information on ATG cells reference locations is not provided.

 After comparing the functionality of neighbour cell skipping feature and the RAN4 requirements, we find some misalignment between each other.
 In this contribution, we give our analysis and revisions for RAN4 requirements.